pengxj/action-faster-rcnn/README.md

 After you run 'python action_tools/eval_linked_results.py --imdb UCF101_RGB_1_FLOW_5_split_0 --res path/to/ucf101_vdets_3scales_rgb1flow5.pkl' , you should get the following video APs for different iou thresholds.
 {0.05: 0.7881, 0.1: 0.7745, 0.2: 0.7320, 0.3: 0.6630, 0.4: 0.5604, 0.5: 0.3591, 0.6: 0.1469, 0.7: 0.0349}

+And for the 'imdb' option, you can find them in dir action_experiments/listfiles/ which are actually the names of files.
 ### Citation

 If you find this repository useful in your research, please consider citing: